brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 DP register to be ready for the next step.
 * Read the DP RDBUF (0xC) register to get the data.

-# Reading/Writing Core Registers via SWD
+## Accessing Processor Core Registers via SWD

 The section above discuss how to read/write data in the processor address space.
 The "core registers" of the ARM processor (i.e. PC, LR, R0..R12, etc.) *are not memory